-How PuanAI scores IELTS practice and analysis
+How PuanAI turns IELTS practice into usable feedback

-What the scoring flow looks like
+How the scoring flow is structured

-Each skill uses a different analysis density
+Each skill returns a different kind of evidence

 Methodology FAQ